 When attic ventilation is insufficient, hot air comes in during the summer and radiates down into your living space, and moist and cold air builds up during the winter.
 Your HVAC system works overtime to compensate, but can never keep up.
 It can seem counterintuitive to spend money insulating your attic, only to allow ventilation, but in fact you need both in order to have a healthy attic space.

-Damp, dark, warm spaces are the perfect spot for pests – insects, rodents and more – to set up a nest, especially during the winter.
-Pests can lead to health hazards from their droppings, can damage insulation and the structure of your home and overall can just be a nuisance.
+Damp, dark, warm spaces are the perfect spot for animals – insects, rodents and more – to set up a nest, especially during the winter.
+Animals can lead to health hazards from their droppings, can damage insulation and the structure of your home and overall can just be a nuisance.
 A well-ventilated attic can help prevent that atmosphere from forming.

 Types of Attic Ventilation Options